- A Grade II* listed Medieval and Queen Anne detached house

 - Tennis Court

+Further land is available, by separate negotiation, in 2 Lots of 10.68 and 7.64 acres.
 Avenue Farm has 3,590 sq. ft. of versatile accommodation set over four floors.
 There are five reception rooms including a cinema room in the cellar.
 A built-in wine storage area was retained in the cellar and it also contains the boiler room/log store.
 There are two bathrooms and four bedrooms on the first floor and a further two bedrooms and a bathroom on the second floor which has in the past been used as a separate apartment for an au pair.
-The property is set in over 20 acres of grounds including formal gardens which have features designed by Julie Toll, a Gold Medal winner at Chelsea.
 There is also a tennis court and an outdoor swimming pool which has a pool house with a kitchen/dining area for outdoor entertaining.

 The oldest part of the house is timber framed from the late Medieval period and is dated, from the style of the large internal chimney, to before 1440.
 Daphne Rance in her history of the parish The Yeoman of Ippolytes gives details of some of the former owners including its purchase from the lord of the manor in 1657 by William Warren (also known as Wood) who lived at the property till his death in September 1697.
 In 1709 it was bought by Richard Raynor the son of a wealthy Hitchin maltster.
 His son William left the house to his daughter Sarah who was married to Gravelly Hurst, an attorney at law from a respected local family who made their money in the brewing industry.
 They both died in 1774 and the house was purchased by a Hitchin tanner Charles Baron.
 The property was known at this time and well into the following century as Barons Farm.